openfoodfacts/food-logging/schemas/README.md

 The reason for developing a standard for food logging data exchange is to ensure that people are not locked in to a single application once they start logging food data.
 For example, they might want to switch to a different application for logging, use another application to analyze their food logging history or supply data to a third party, such as researchers or medical practitioners.

-This document describes an API for storing food logging data and metadata.
-The metadata is also used to describe the structure of a Meals CSV file used for import / export operations.
+This document defines the specification for a web service API for storing food logging data and metadata.
+The metadata is also used to describe the structure of a Meals CSV file used for interactive import / export operations.

 Exports will be packaged in a zip file with an arbitrary name (determined by the user).
 Each zip file will contain the following: